Kirby Air Ride

-The game had a convoluted development cycle, starting as one of the first wave of Nintendo 64 games before undergoing numerous revisions to the basic concept and being cancelled for a time.
-Upon its eventual release for the GameCube it saw a mixed reception from critics, who criticized its simplicity, but was a commercial success, selling over 1.2 million copies worldwide.
+The game had a convoluted development cycle, starting as one of the first wave of Nintendo 64 games before undergoing numerous revisions to the basic concept, being cancelled for a time and ultimately completed for GameCube through a tight production schedule.
+It was the final Kirby game directed by series creator Masahiro Sakurai before his departure from HAL Laboratory.
+Upon its eventual release for the GameCube it saw a mixed reception from critics, who criticized its simplicity, but was a commercial success and later developed a cult following.
+A sequel directed by Sakurai, Kirby Air Riders, is scheduled for release for the Nintendo Switch 2 on November 20, 2025.